The Typesystem¶

 We want our generated program to have straight-forward behavior,

 so we disallow such conversions.
-Therefore for C++ type C
+Therefore for C++ type C, Reference<C> does not inherit Value<C>.

 For more information, see Interacting with C++ Runtime.